Programme Overview:

 The specific aims of the course are:

-This is a one year programme, divided into two academic semesters.
+This programme can be taken over one year full-time or over two years on a part-time basis.
+The one year full-time programme is divided into two academic semesters.
 Semester 1 runs from September to early December.
 Semester 2 runs from January to May of the following year.
 Assessments are varied and include case presentations, poster presentations, clinical rounds and short examination questions and occur at intervals during and at the end of each semester.
 You will complete six modules in total, to include two core modules and four specialist modules:

 2 Core Modules: